ktpeace/ktpeace/README.md

 ---

-*<p align="center">📆 What I'm Up To on 4/23</p>*
+*<p align="center">📆 What I'm Up To on 4/23/2024</p>*

-- Building a marketplace Slack app from scratch using Slack API, Bolt, and Firebase Cloud Functions in my internship at <a href="https://www.amotionsinc.com/" target="_blank">Amotions</a>
+- Doing final improvements and bug fixes for the launch of the neuroscience-inspired AI development app at my job at Neuraville

-- Building a Choose Your Own Adventure wintry horror phone app with help from <a href="https://www.inklestudios.com/ink/">Inky</a> (currently brainstorming the plot details with a friend)
+- Building a Choose Your Own Adventure wintry horror phone app with help from <a href="https://www.inklestudios.com/ink/">Inky</a> (currently writing the main plotline)

-- Adding Jest testing and remaining MySQL tables for my fullstack app <a href="https://github.com/ktpeace/w0rld" target="_blank">World Zero</a>; just got the Vercel frontend writing to my AWS RDS, thanks to AWS Elastic Beanstalk + Route 53

-- Building an autodidact learning hub: <a href="https://github.com/ktpeace/autodidactyl" target="_blank">Autodidactyl</a>

-- Doing CS50 + Google's DS&A course

-- Learning new technologies
+- Awaiting a revised plan from the project manager for the aforementioned World Zero app

 ---